-Savings: The estimated amount Medicare FFS did not have to pay for claims or claim lines part of a claim possessing the targeted criteria for review.
-The MACs may request additional documentation from providers (i.e., through an ADR), and specific time frames apply to providers' submission of documentation and the MACs' completion of reviews.
+Savings: The estimated amount Medicare FFS did not have to pay for claims or claim lines providers (i.e., through an ADR), and specific time frames apply to providers' submission of documentation and the MACs' completion of reviews.
 Each MAC has a medical review staff of trained clinicians and claims analysts, who review claims and associated documentation in order to make coverage and payment determinations.
-Claim lines that are inconsistent with Medicare policy are denied payment or, in certain situations, are up- or downcoded for adjusted payment.
+Claim lines that are inconsistent with Medicare policy are denied payment or, in certain situations, are up- or down-coded for adjusted payment.
 The MACs also offer providers education to resolve errors and improve future accuracy.
 Providers have the right to appeal MAC non-automated medical review denials through the Medicare FFS appeals process.

-In addition to automated medical review edits (see Appendix B Section 2.5), the MACs conduct non-automated, or manual, medical reviews where there is risk for improper payment.
-In MCS, VMS, and FISS, the MACs implement non-automated medical review edits, which suspend all or
+In addition to automated medical review edits (see Appendix B Section 2.7), the MACs conduct non-automated, or manual, medical reviews where there is risk for improper payment.
+In MCS, VMS, and FISS, the MACs implement non-automated medical review edits, which suspend all or part of a claim possessing the targeted criteria for review.
+The MACs may request additional documentation from